fandreuz/BisPy/joss-paper/paper.md

 The visualization shown above has been drawn using the library
-\texttt{PyGraphviz}. \texttt{BisPy} provides the requested output in the form of a list of tuples, each of which contains the labels of all the nodes which are members of an equivalence class of the maximum bisimulation.
+\texttt{PyGraphviz}. \texttt{BisPy} provides the requested output in the form of a list of tuples, each of which contains the labels of all the nodes that are members of an equivalence class of the maximum bisimulation.

 # Performance